Powerlearnproject/se-assignment-day-2-git-and-github-Samkanary/README.md

 #### 4. **Clone the Repository to Your Local Machine**
    - To make a commit, you'll first need to clone the repository to your local machine.
 This means you'll have a local copy of the project that you can work on.
    - Copy the repository URL from the GitHub
-   - Open your terminal and run; git clone https://github.com/username/repository-name.git
-   - This will create a local copy of the repository on your machine.
+   - Open your terminal and run; git clone your URL This will create a local copy of the repository on your machine.

 #### 5. **Navigate to Your Local Repository**
    - Change to the directory where your repository was cloned: git cd repository-name